-This recipe has been designed by Sarah James.
+This recipe has been designed by Sarah Drabble.
 It is taken from Eat Well During Cancer, our booklet helping you to cope with the side-effects of cancer.

 - 3 ripe bananas

 - 200g oats

 - 50g dried fruit, chopped into small pieces if necessary

 - 2 tablespoons smooth peanut butter (ideally with no added salt and sugar)